etcoin-project/etcoin-explorer/README.md

-# Onion Monero Blockchain Explorer
+# Onion ETcoin Blockchain Explorer

-Currently available Monero blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available ETcoin blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,